JorjaFox/library/_source/_news/2003/national-examiner.md

 "The production team has been torn apart," a source says.

-"One group believes workaholic Grissom is so emtionally stunted that he could never have an affair and that's the way he should be played.
+"One group believes workaholic Grissom is so emotionally stunted that he could never have an affair and that's the way he should be played.

 "But the rival faction is campaigning for some action between the sheets.